huridocs/uwazi/README.md

 $ yarn e2e-puppeteer
 ```

 Note that if you already have an instance running, this will likely throw an error of ports already been used.
-Only one instance of Uwazi may be run in a the same port at the same time.
+Only one instance of Uwazi may be run in the same port at the same time.

 ### Default login

-The application's default log in is admin / change this password now
+The application's default login is admin / change this password now

 Note the subtle nudge ;)